 Meet your tutor

-Alistair Nicholson, Production, Theatre & Events Tutor
+Alistair Nicholson, Theatre & Event Technology Tutor

 Having studied at Kendal College myself, I understand the importance of gaining the wealth of knowledge and experience to prepare you for working in the industry or university.
 Kendal College played a part in developing my skills ready me for university and working in the industry.
 After university, I decided to take the fantastic opportunity to work in London.
 I freelanced as a Lighting and Theatre Technician at the following venues & companies: Sadler’s Wells, Royal Court London, The Place, Royal Opera House.
 My responsibilities varied from rigging, focusing and programming lights, operating lighting and sound for various performances, maintaining equipment and managing casual staff.
 After working in London for 18 months, I moved back to the North West and worked at; Royal Exchange Manchester, Liverpool Everyman & Playhouse and Lite Alternative.
 Before joining Kendal College, I was working full time at Theatre by the Lake in Keswick.